FishiaT/arcmodwiki/docs/private-server.md

 * Put the content bundle you have obtained above into the `bundle` folder.
 The actual bundle must have the `.cb` extension and the meta file must have the `.json` extension.
 Both must have the same filename (e.g. `5.6.0`).

+!!! note
+    The content bundle in the server must be the same as the one existing in your Arcaea client (the metadata and content MUST match) as otherwise you will encounter issues when trying to login.
+If you change the content bundle in the server, the one on the client should be redownloaded.

 * Put any songs you have into the `songs` folder.
 A song is a folder containing multiple .aff files (every difficulties of the song), base.jpg files (the jacket art), the song itself, the PV video for Terminal songs, and any additional files for that song.

 * Make any adjustments you want to make.